DHTMLX/scheduler-docs/data/api/refs/scheduler.md

 - api/scheduler_{timelinename}_second_scale_date_template.md - specifies items of the second X-Axis
 - api/scheduler_{unitsname}_date_template.md - specifies the date in the header of the view
 - api/scheduler_{unitsname}_scale_text_template.md - specifies items of the X-Axis
+- api/scheduler_xml_date_template.md - a string from an XML file is converted into a date object in conformity with this template
+- api/scheduler_xml_format_template.md - a date object is converted into a string in conformity with this template.
+Used to send data back to the server
 }}